 How new payment standards make cash management more efficient

-"Current topics in cash management are real-time payments, the implementation of new payment and communication standards such as ISO 20022 and EBICS and also regulatory requirements such as the IP Regulation for SEPA Instant Payments," explains Susanne Prager, Head of Cash Management at RBI.
-"There is also a focus on transparency and speed, for example regarding E2E payment flows in cross-border business or transparent payment-related fees and exchange rates."
+“Current topics in cash management are real-time payments, the implementation of new payment and communication standards such as ISO 20022 and EBICS, and also regulatory requirements such as the IP Regulation for SEPA Instant Payments,” explains Susanne Prager, Head of Cash Management at RBI.
+“There is also a focus on speed and transparency, for example regarding E2E payment flows in cross-border business or transparent payment-related fees and exchange rates.”

 Needs shape trends

-In terms of global developments, the G20 has set out a comprehensive roadmap to improve cross-border payments, making them faster, cheaper, more transparent and more uniform.
-"This includes coordinating international efforts to improve existing payment infrastructures, introduce new technologies and harmonize the legal framework in order to reduce friction and increase the efficiency of global transactions," Susanne Prager provides as insight.
+In terms of global developments, the G20 has set out a comprehensive roadmap in 2020 to improve cross-border payments, making them faster, cheaper, more transparent, and more uniform.
+“This includes coordinating international efforts to improve existing payment infrastructures, introduce new technologies, and harmonize the legal framework in order to reduce friction and increase the efficiency of global transactions,” Susanne Prager provides as insight.

 More security for instant payments

-"SEPA instant payments, for example, are executed in less than 10 seconds and offer not only speed, but also greater security for clients," says the expert.
-From 2025, the verification of the payee (VoP) for SEPA/SEPA instant payments will ensure that the IBAN and the name of the beneficiary match before the payment is authorized.
+“SEPA instant payments, for example, are executed in less than 10 seconds and offer not only speed, but also greater security for clients,” says the expert.
+Since 2025, the verification of the payee (VoP) for SEPA/SEPA instant payments ensures that the IBAN and the name of the beneficiary match before the payment is authorized.
 SWIFT achieves the same for cross-border payments with their pre-validation service.

 Efficient data formats increase transparency

-The migration from the current MBS (MultiBank Standard) in Austria to the modern EBICS format also facilitates communication between Austrian banks and ensures greater efficiency in the processing of transactions.
+The migration from the current MultiBank Standard (MBS) in Austria to the modern EBICS format also facilitates communication between Austrian banks and ensures greater efficiency in the processing of transactions.

 Speed is key